roitraining/cvs-course-demos-9-16-26/labs/lab-01-create-an-infographic/lab.md

 ![Tools menu with the images tool selected](images/images-tool.png)

-3. Copy the Cymbal Pharmacies logo from this lab and paste it into the chat:
+3. Copy the Cymbal Pharmacies logo below, and paste it into the chat:

 <p align="left">
   <img src="images/cymbal-pharmacies-logo.png" width="50%" alt="Cymbal Pharmacies logo" />